emonmeena/streamline-cli/README.md

 # Vercion
+## About
-Quick and Smart Updater for Programmers' Technologies.
+* Quick and Smart Updater for Programmers' Technologies.
-Pronounced as "Versi-yon."
+* Pronounced as "Versi-yon."
 ## On Developing stage